plochoidysis-ojwege/eNSP-labs/README.md

 ### Objectives

-- Learn how to configure an IPv4 address on an interface
+- Assigning IPv4 addresses to network interfaces.
-- Understand the functions and meanings of loopback interfaces
+-  Examine how loopback interfaces function and their role in network testing and management.
-- Understand how direct routes are generated
+- Investigate how direct routing paths are generated and understand the underlying principles.
-- Learn how to configure static routes and understand the conditions for the static routes to take effect
+-  Learn to set up static routes, focusing on the necessary conditions for these routes to become effective.
-- Learn how to test the connectivity of the network layer by using the ping tool
+-  Using tools like ping and tracert to assess the performance and connectivity of the network layer.
-- Learn how to configure static routes and understand their application scenarios
+- Comparing various static routing scenarios to determine when and why each approach is appropriate.

 ### Topology
 ![Lab 1 Topology](https://github.com/plochoidysis-ojwege/eNSP-labs/blob/main/Images/1.%20Lab%201%20IPv4%20Addressing%20and%20Routing/TOPO.IPV4%20ADDRESSING%20AND%20ROUTING%20CONFIG.png)